 The full recipe with measurements is in the recipe card below.

-Step 1: Add the dry beans to a mixing bowl and cover them with water.
-Set them aside to soak overnight or for at least 8 hours.
+Step 1: Rinse and soak the dry beans in a mixing bowl with fresh water overnight (at least 8 hours).

-Step 2: Warm the olive oil in a Dutch oven over medium heat.
-Add the onions and cook until they soften and become translucent, for about 10 minutes.
-Stir in the garlic, ginger, and tomato paste and saute for another minute.
+Step 2: Warm oil in a Dutch oven over medium heat.
+Add the onions and cook for 8-10 minutes until they soften.
+Stir in the garlic, ginger, and tomato paste and sauté for another minute.

 Expert Tips

-- Rinse the soaked beans thoroughly before cooking to remove excess starch and prevent a cloudy sauce.
+- Give them a rinse.
+Rinse the soaked beans thoroughly to remove the excess starch before adding them to the stew.

-- Refrigerate – Store the leftover beans in an airtight container for 3-5 days.
+- Refrigerate: Store the leftover bean stew in an airtight container for 3-4 days.

-- Freeze – Let the dish cool completely, then transfer it to a freezer-safe container or bag for storage.
-Loubia will freeze for up to 3 months.
+- Freeze: Let the dish cool and transfer it to a freezer-safe container or bag.
+Freeze loubia for 2-3 months.

-- Reheat – Warm the leftovers on the stovetop over low to medium heat until heated.
-If the mixture has become too thick, add a little water if necessary.
+- Reheat: Gently warm the leftovers on the stovetop over low to medium heat.
+If the stew thickens once chilled, add a splash of water or chicken broth.

 Frequently Asked Questions

-Place the dried beans in a large bowl and cover them with enough cold water to cover the beans.
-I use 3-4 cups of water for every cup of dry beans.
-Cover the beans and let them soak overnight, but at least 8 hours.
-Drain and rinse the beans before using them in the dish to remove any impurities.
+Cover the bowl and allow the beans to soak overnight, or for at least 8 hours.
+Drain and rinse the beans before using them to remove any impurities.

 More Bean Recipes: